 Every online marketer will agree that the key to success is conversions: More people clicking on your “Subscribe” or your “Buy Now” buttons equals more leads and sales.
 But when it comes to choosing a color for your buttons, well, that’s a highly debated topic.
 Can certain colors increase your conversion rate?
-In this article, we will answer the tough question of which color button converts best.
+In this article, we’ll look at what the research says is the best call to action button color.

 You may have heard a lot of conflicting advice surrounding conversion optimization, especially when it comes to color.